tetcore/substrate-verifiable-credentials/docs/securing-issuing.md

 ## Rest `ensure`'d

-Similarly to `ensure_signed!` the regular `ensure!`-macro allows us to assert a regular boolean.
+Similarly to `ensure_signed` the regular `ensure!`-macro allows us to assert a regular boolean.
 As with `ensure_signed`, execution will stop if the `ensure!`-macro asserts to false.
 We can use this, together with the `subjects` map to ensure the `sender` is allowed to issue the given `credential`.

 There is a second potential vulnerbility in our current code though, did you spot it yet?
 As a hint, what happens if `SubjectCount` reached `MAX_U32`?
 While this is very unlikely to happen soon, we are working with a lower level code base in runtimes and need to take care of these border- and edge cases from early on.
 For now, let's just use the same `ensure!` to check that the value will not overflow on `createSubject`.